Road construction

 Anticipated timeline

-Construction is anticipated to start in summer 2023 and is anticipated to last until approximately fall 2023, with minor clean-up work in spring 2024.
+Construction started in summer 2023 and lasted until approximately fall 2023, with minor clean-up work in spring 2024.

 Learn more about this project